International Development 15 min read Updated Dec 2025

 Projects Delivered

-In 2025, international expansion requires more than translation.
+International expansion takes more than translation.
 72% of consumers prefer content in their native language, and 55% only buy from websites available in their language.
-This comprehensive guide covers everything you need to build successful multilingual websites that truly connect with international audiences.
+This guide covers what you need to build multilingual websites that work for international audiences.

 1